stormdotcom/Low-Level-Design-LLD-/Readme.md

    git clone https://github.com/stormdotcom/Low-Level-Design-LLD-
    ```

-2. Navigate to the `java` or `js` directory, depending on the language you want to explore.
+2. Navigate to the `java` or `root` ( for js)  directory, depending on the language you want to explore.

 3. Choose a specific SOLID principle or Dependency Inversion example folder.

-4. Follow the instructions in the respective README file for each example to understand the concept and explore the code.
+4. Explore the code.

 ## Java Samples